The Sunderland Extension - 2002

 In early 2002 the author was part of the team undertaking commissioning and testing on the Tyne and Wear (Nexus) Metro's new extension to Sunderland.

 The route was over the existing Railtrack line between Newcastle and Sunderland (and beyond) which was newly electrified at 1500v DC for the Metro units.
 The line was also re-signalled and equipped with additional safety systems (the Metro's own Indusi train stop system and Railtrack's TPWS).
 A number the stations on the route were re-furbished and some new ones were also added.
-On top of this a completely new line was built from Sunderland to South Hylton on the south bank of the River Wear.
+On top of this a completely new line was built from Sunderland to South Hylton on the south bank of the River Wear over the old trackbed.

-This was the first time in the UK that both light rail and heavy rail had run over the same infrastructure since Class 158's and freight trains also use the route.
+This was the first time in the UK that both light rail and heavy rail had run over the same infrastructure as Class 158's and freight trains also used the route.

 Here are a few pictures of the units undergoing testing and commissioning running on the new infrastructure.